srikashyap24/Time-series-Modeling-of-EU-Energy-Market/README.md

 The LSTM model architecture consisted of a single LSTM layer with 64 units and ReLU activation, followed by a dense output layer to generate the final prediction.
 The model was compiled using the Adam optimizer with a learning rate of 0.001, and the loss function was set to mean squared error (MSE).

 Training was conducted over 100 epochs with a batch size of 32, using validation data to monitor performance.
 After training, predictions were generated on the test set, and the results were inverse-transformed to recover the actual price values.

+## RESULTS AND ANALYSIS

+The performance of the three forecasting models—SARIMA, XGBoost, and LSTM—was evaluated using Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE).
+These metrics provide insights into each model's predictive accuracy and reliability.
+Among the three models, LSTM demonstrated the best performance, achieving the lowest MAE, MSE, and RMSE, along with a high R² score of 0.95, indicating strong predictive accuracy.
+In contrast, SARIMA and XGBoost showed higher error values, suggesting their limitations in capturing the complex temporal dependencies of electricity price fluctuations.

+To further assess model performance, visual analyses were conducted.
+Figure 3 presents the SARIMA model’s training, test, and forecasted values, illustrating its limitations in capturing price fluctuations.
+Figure 4 shows the XGBoost model’s actual vs. predicted values, demonstrating its ability to learn patterns but with noticeable prediction errors.
+Figure 5 visualizes LSTM’s actual vs. predicted values, highlighting its superior performance in capturing price variations.
+Finally, Figure 6 focuses specifically on LSTM’s predictions for negative price values, showcasing its precision in forecasting such critical events.

+## Figure 3
+## Figure 4
+## Figure 5
+## Figure 6